-The RPB is not a regulatory body and has no independent legal authority to regulate or otherwise direct federal, tribal or state governments or entities.
-Federal agencies involved in this effort administer a range of statutes and authorized programs that provide a basis to implement regional and sub-regional marine planning.
-The process and decision making that the National Ocean Policy envisions for regional ocean planning will be carried under the authority of existing statutes.
+The process and decision making that the National Ocean Policy envisions for regional ocean planning will be carried out under the authority of existing law.
 Regional marine planning cannot supersede existing laws and agency authorities; rather, it is intended to provide a better mechanism for application of existing laws and authorities.
+As needed, RPB members will provide an overview of their existing mandates and authorities to better understand the existing legal and regulatory framework that the RPB will work within.

-Neither a regional nor a subregional marine plan would be regulatory nor, by itself, constitute final agency decision making or final agency action.
-Any regional or sub-regional marine plan developed through the activities of the RPB will be intended to guide and inform agency decision making and Federal agencies would adhere to the regional or sub-regional plan to the extent possible consistent with their existing authorities.
+Neither a regional nor a sub-regional marine plan would be regulatory nor, by itself, constitute final agency decision making or final agency action under any regulation or federal law.
+Any regional or sub-regional marine plan developed through the activities of the RPB will be intended to guide and inform agency decision making and Federal agencies would seek to adhere to the regional or sub-regional plan to the extent possible consistent with their existing authorities.
+State and tribal governments may determine their own approaches to using regional or sub-regional marine planning products to guide management and decision making.